LERCAutomation/DataExtractor-ArcPro-UserGuide/introduction/introduction.rst

    \newpage

 .. index::
-	single: Tool overview
+	single: Overview

 Tool overview
 =============

-The Data Extractor tool is configurable in a flexible way according to the requirements of the LERC or individual user through an XML configuration file.
-It is integrated into the user interface of the GIS system and presented there as a button or menu item.
-The tool itself has a simple interface (:numref:`figUI`), requiring few user inputs and options.
+The Data Extractor tool is configurable according to the requirements of the LERC or individual user through an XML configuration file.
+It is integrated into the user interface of the installed GIS application - appearing as an add-in tool button.
+The tool has a simple interface (:numref:`figUI`), requiring few user inputs and options.
 The output files can then be shared with the partner/stakeholder.

 .. _figUI: